Asian Pioneers’ exclusive Asia series.

 Published on: 27/02/2019

-At Asian Pioneers, we are always experimenting with new concepts and storytelling approach.
-This Bayesian series on Asia will be updated as further information, ideas and feedback land in our inbox.
+At Asian Pioneers, we are always experimenting with new concepts and storytelling approaches.
+This series on Asia will be updated as further information, ideas and feedback land in our inbox.
 This initiative is an effort to build a shared understanding and to promote dialogue about Asia.

 We are almost two decades into the 21st century.
 Never before has our civilisation achieved so much remarkable economic, social and technological progress as it did over the last century.
 The 20th century saw many political changes, particularly in Asia, where modern economies and nations emerged from old colonies and empires.
 Japan, Taiwan, South Korea and China transformed from self-sufficient, agricultural co-ops to global manufacturing and technological powerhouses over the span of a few decades.
 After two centuries of being dormant, the Chinese economy roared ahead, leading modern Asia into the new millennia.
 With India and Southeast Asia as emerging economies with great potential, the rise of the Asian century is a narrative that we think is worthwhile to unpick and analyse.